yuejiahz/rock-scissors-paper/README.md

 The code is basic but I have learnt a ton from this first project I made.
 It has a lot improvement to be made and I have a lot to learn how to write a better and cleaner code, but it's time to move on to get more exposure on different exciting projects.

-It was a fun journey and I finally made it!
+It was a fun journey!